-It’s theorized that you may carry the gene for schizophrenia, which may then get triggered by an environmental factor such as a virus.
+It’s theorized that you may carry the gene, which may then get triggered by an environmental factor such as a virus.

-Researchers also theorize that there is an imbalance in the neurotransmitters in the brain that causes the development of schizophrenia.
+Researchers also theorize that there is an imbalance in the neurotransmitters in the brain that causes the development of the disorder.